Musekura20/Smart-inventory-and-demand-optimization/Phase 2/Phase 2 explanation.md

 ### After manager approves a transfer:
 The **Inventory System**:

 - Creates the transfer record
-- Logs the Transfer_ID
 - Notifies the branch receiving near-expiry medicines

-The system is the “brain” doing all calculations and sending notifications.

 ---